UBC-MDS/DSCI-522_Team12/README.md

 pip list --format=freeze > requirements.txt
 ```

-## Exploratory Data Analysis (EDA)

-The initial EDA is located in [`notebooks/1.0-final-customer-complaint-eda.ipynb`](./notebooks/1.0-final-customer-complaint-eda.ipynb).

 ## Dependencies
+For the project to be correctly run, the following packages need to be installed.
+If the steps from the above could not be executed corrected, please make sure you have the following packages available in your environment by manual installation:

   - Python 3.7.3 and Python packages:
       - altair==4.2.0
       - numpy==1.23.5
       - pandas==1.4.4